Annuity payouts: how your options work

 How do immediate annuities work?

-With an immediate annuity, you purchase it with a lump sum premium and start receiving pre-determined regular payments right away.
+With an immediate annuity, you pay a lump-sum premium and start receiving predetermined regular payments right away.
 Immediate annuities are usually funded with savings from retirement vehicles, like a 401(k), or bank accounts.
 There are different payout options, but most people choose lifetime income.
-It is important to note that immediate annuities offer little or no liquidity.
-Instead, you get the peace of mind that you have a stream of steady, guaranteed income*.
+It’s important to note that immediate annuities offer little or no liquidity.
+Instead, you gain peace of mind in knowing that you have a stream of steady, guaranteed income.1

 How do deferred annuities work?

-When you purchase a deferred annuity, you usually have to decide how you want that money to grow.
-A fixed annuity has a guaranteed growth rate that is set when you purchase it.
-A variable annuity has the opportunity to grow in the market via investments you decide upon.
-This means, your money is subject to market volatility and you can even lose money, as with all investments.
-Both have advantages and disadvantages, and which one you choose may depend on your objectives, time horizon and risk tolerance.
+When you purchase a deferred annuity, you can choose between two types of growth potential.
+A fixed deferred annuity offers guaranteed interest at a specified ate for a period of years that is set when you purchase it.
+After that initial guaranteed rate period, the interest rate will be at least equal to a guaranteed minimum amount specified in the policy.
+A variable annuity2 offers the opportunity to grow in the market via investments you decide upon.
+This means that your money is subject to market volatility, and you can even lose money, as with all investments.
+Both fixed and variable deferred annuities have advantages and disadvantages, and which one you choose may depend on your objectives, time horizon, and risk tolerance.

 The way you receive annuity payouts will depend on the product and the options you select when the annuity is purchased.
 Some annuities may offer only one type of payout.
-When you begin annuity payouts will matter, as well.
-Your monthly (or yearly) payout will be lower, for example, if you begin it when you are 62 than it will be if you wait until you are 70.
-It also depends on the prevailing rate environment at the time of annuitization.
+When you begin annuity payouts will matter as well.
+Your monthly, quarterly or or yearly payout will be lower, for example, if you begin payouts when you’re 62, then it will be if you wait until you’re 70.
+The payout rate also depends on other factors, including your gender and on the prevailing interest rate environment at the time of annuitization.
+You don’t need to choose your payout option at the time of purchase with a fixed deferred annuity or a variable annuity.

 How much do annuities pay out?

 That depends on many factors.
 The most important factor is how much money is in the annuity.
 A $10,000 immediate annuity will have a much lower payout than a $1 million immediate annuity.
-Other factors, like age and gender, could also increase or decrease the amount of your annuity payout the prevailing rate environment at the time of purchase.
+Other factors, like age and gender, and the prevailing rate environment at the time of purchase could also increase or decrease the amount of your annuity payout.

 Not every annuity will have all of these options.
 Many may have only one or two.
 Be sure to check that the annuity payout options you want are included in the products you’re considering.
 That said, here are the different ways you can get money out of various annuities:

-Fixed period/period certain: You choose a specific period, like 20 years, that you want to receive payments.
+Fixed period/period certain: You choose a specific term, like 20 years, for your payout period.
 The amount you’ve funded in the annuity will inform how much you receive during those years.
+This option does not provide lifetime income.

 Income for life: You receive payments for as long as you live.
 Converting some of your retirement funds into a lifetime income stream is a great way to guarantee that you will never outlive your retirement savings.

-Life income with period certain: This combination annuity guarantees payments for as long as you live, and it also guarantees payments for a certain number of years.
-If the holder passes before those years elapse, the payments can be assigned to a beneficiary.
+Life income with period certain: This combination annuity guarantees payments for the annuitant (the personal who receives annuity payments) for their lifetime, and it also guarantees payments for a certain number of years.
+If the annuitant passes away before those years elapse, the payments go to a beneficiary.

-Joint or survivor life: This type of annuity has two people on one policy.
-If one passes, the second will continue to receive payments.
+Joint or survivor life: This type of annuity has two annuitants on one policy.
+If one passes away, income payments continue for the lifetime of the second annuitant.

-Lump sum: Some annuities give you the option to cash out and receive a lump sum.
+Lump sum: Some annuities give you the option to receive a lump sum equal to the present value of all future income payments.
 This is generally advised against, however.
 Annuity payments count as income if the annuity was purchased with pretax dollars, and taking a lump sum may cause you to pay significantly more taxes.
-(If the annuity was purchased with taxed dollars, you will owe taxes on the annuity’s growth, but not on your contributions.)
+(If the annuity was purchased with after-tax dollars, you will owe taxes on the annuity’s growth, but not on your contributions.)
+This option is not the same as “cashing out” as income annuities do not have cash value like life insurance policies.
+This refers to the “100% cash withdrawal option, which provides the present value of future income payments.

 Pros and cons of annuities

-Annuities can be a smart choice if you’re worried that you might run out of retirement funds or if you are unsure how to budget your savings.
+Annuities can be a smart choice if you’re worried that you might run out of retirement funds or if you’re unsure how to budget your savings.
 But they may not be right for everyone.
 Here are some things to keep in mind when considering an annuity:

 Benefits: